nagasella/ecsa/README.md

 ecsa::Vector<ecsa::Entity, 100> ids = table.query<100>(&find_entities_with_positive_x);
 ```

 The query above will run on _every_ entity in the table.
-However, to make it faster, we may decide to run it only on the entities of the `SysMovement` previously defined:
+However, to make it faster, we may decide to run it only on the entities processed by `SysMovement`:

 ```cpp
 ecsa::Vector<ecsa::Entity, 100> ids = table.query<100, SYSMOVEMENT>(&find_entities_with_positive_x);